Retail is predictable in many ways. The same predictable, negative, retail holiday sales stories pop up about

-1 - Tomorrow morning, after the Black Friday weekend, expect headlines like Disastrous Results For the Holiday Shopping Season (Fill in blank of retailer) to announce that foot traffic was down in retail stores across the nation and that extreme marketing tactics and Friday deals failed to get shoppers to loosen their wallets.
+1 - The morning after the Black Friday weekend, expect headlines like Disastrous Results For the Holiday Shopping Season (Fill in blank of retailer) to announce that foot traffic was down in retail stores across the nation and that extreme marketing tactics and Friday deals failed to get shoppers to loosen their wallets.
 Also expect something like Store Sales Drop By Millions to herald that Black Friday sales were disappointing, signaling serious trouble for the holiday season while online sites enjoyed fantastic increases, especially on Cyber Monday.

 2. During the second week of December, headlines like Wait For The Best Deals - Retailers Will Reward You will announce that shoppers are waiting on the sidelines for more bargains to appear, and retailers will be forced to cut prices to move merchandise.

 3. During the week prior to Christmas, headlines like Brick-And-Mortar Retailers Get Lump Of Coal For Christmas will announce that shoppers are staying away and those who venture in will find big bargains.

-Here’s the kicker to all these stories, in 11 out of twelve years – expert predictions of a dire holiday season didn’t materialize when the final numbers were in sometime in January.
+Here’s the kicker to all these stories, in 11 out of 12 years – expert predictions of a dire holiday season didn’t materialize when the final numbers were in, sometime in January.

 But by January, we'll have moved on to the next distraction...